 - Life expectancy: 78 years (men), 83 years (women)

 - Currency: Euro

 2. Where is Ireland?

-Ireland is located west from England and Wales in the Atlantic Ocean.
+Ireland is located west of England and Wales in the Atlantic Ocean.
 It’s a relatively small country, it is ranked by size as 118th country in the world and 23rd in Europe.

 3. Visa requirements for Ireland

-Republic of Ireland is part of the EU, but not part of Schengen agreement, so different rules apply when obtaining visas.
+The Republic of Ireland is part of the EU, but not part of the Schengen agreement, so different rules apply when obtaining visas.

-As with many countries, your passport must be valid for at least three months after you complete visit to Republic of Ireland, so please plan ahead.
+As with many countries, your passport must be valid for at least three months after you complete your visit to the Republic of Ireland, so please plan ahead.

-More details about countries requiring visa can be found here (together with useful information on applying for visa for Ireland).
+More details about countries requiring visa can be found here (together with useful information on applying for visas for Ireland).